The importance of protected Trees and How to Identify Them

-Trees play a crucial contribution to our ecosystem as they provide shade, clean air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t alike and some have additional protection status, making it illegal to carry out any work without obtaining permission.
-If you are considering having a tree removed it is crucial to be aware of the protection status of the tree being considered, and the steps you have to follow to be in compliance with the law.
-This article we’ll help you understand the steps to determine if trees are secured and the steps you have to do to ensure that you are following the law.
+Trees play a crucial contribution to our ecosystem, providing shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry additional protection status, making it illegal to carry out any activity without authorization.
+If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree being considered, and the steps you have to take to comply with the law.
+In this article, we will walk you through the process of discovering whether trees are protected and what you have be doing to make sure you are acting within the law.

-A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to works on a tree without the required permissions.
-There are two types of protection that trees could be protected by - preservation orders and protection orders.
+A protected tree can be subject to specific legal controls and it is unlawful to works on a tree without obtaining the necessary permissions.
+There are two types of protection a tree might have: preservation orders and protection orders.

-In the context of statutory protection trees are protected under the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees with a significant public value and to ensure that they are not destroyed or damaged.
+Under legal protection trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees with a significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have an exceptional value and are shielded from all work, which includes cutting down.
+Preservation orders are similar to TPOs but are issued by the Secretary of State for the Environment.
+Trees with preservation orders are considered to have exceptional value and are shielded from any kind of work, including felling.

-To determine if a tree is protected, you need to verify if it’s in the process of being subject to the protection of a TPO or preservation or protection order.
-It is done by contacting the municipal authority, and asking them to check their archives.
+To determine if a tree is protected, you will need to check if it is under the protection of a TPO or preservation order.
+It is done by contacting the local authority and asking them to look up for records.

 TPO search

-If you want to find an TPO to locate one, contact your local Tree and Woodland Officer of your local authority, who can inform you whether the tree is in the protection.
-They will also be able to guide you on the next steps to take if the tree is in a protected area.
+If you want to find the TPO to locate one, contact the Tree and Woodland Officer at the local authority.
+They will inform you whether the tree is protected.
+They’ll also be able advise you about the next steps to take if the tree is in a protected area.

 Preservation order search

-If you are looking for a preservation permit, you will need to contact secretary of state for Environment.
-They will determine whether the tree is in the protected zone and will provide the information you require and direction.
+If you are looking for a preservation permit, you must contact secretary of state for Environment.
+They will be able to determine whether the tree is in the protected zone and will provide the necessary information and guidance.

 FAQs:

-You can appeal to a TPO or preservation or TPO if that it is not justified.
-But, you’ll need be able to present evidence to back your case and show that you believe that the TPO or order to preserve isn’t necessary.
+You can appeal to a TPO or preservation order if that it is not justified.
+But, you’ll need to provide evidence to support your claim and explain why you believe that the TPO or preservation order is not necessary.

-It is against the law to remove trees that are protected without the required permissions.
-If you want removal of the tree then you must request permission and submit proof to back your claim.
+It is illegal to remove protected trees without the required permissions.
+If you need removal of the tree, you will need to seek permission from the council and provide the evidence needed to prove your case.

 Conclusion

-To conclude, knowing if trees are protected is an essential step in ensuring that any tree work is legally completed.
-By understanding the different types of protection, and knowing how to determine if they are protected, you can ensure that you’re following the law and are protecting the trees in your care.
-If you’re unsure of the nature of the protection of a tree, we recommend consulting an experienced tree expert like Eastern Suburbs Tree Removal.
-Our experienced arborists can advise you on the protection status of your trees, and will guide you through the steps to ensure you are following the law.
-With our experience and dedication to providing top-quality tree care, we can help you preserve the beauty and value that your trees have.
-Call us now by calling 1300 636 143 to schedule a consultation, and let us assist you to keep your trees safe and healthy.
+To conclude, knowing if a tree is protected is a vital step in ensuring that tree work is carried out legally.
+If you know the various types of protection, and knowing how to identify them, you can ensure that you are acting within the law and are protecting the trees in your care.
+If you’re not sure about the protection status of a tree, we recommend consulting an expert in tree care, such as Eastern Suburbs Tree Removal.
+Our team of experienced arborists can advise you regarding the status of protection of your trees, and will guide you through the necessary steps to ensure you are acting within the legal guidelines.
+With our experience and dedication to providing top-quality tree care, we can help you keep the beauty and value that your trees have.
+Contact us today at 1300 636 143 to schedule a consultation, and let us help you ensure that your trees are protected and healthy.